Maimonator/maimonator.github.io/_posts/2023-08-06-text-classification-gzip-knn.md

 ## But Does it Work?

+For testing purposes, all the code I used is available on [GitHub](https://github.com/Maimonator/gzip-vs-bert).

-I was honestly really excited to test it, so I decided to compare it with the model that had the best result in the paper, which was `BERT` (specifically `bert-base-uncased`).
+I was honestly really excited to test it, so I decided to compare it with the model that had the best result in the paper, which was `BERT`.
+`BERT` is a Large Language Model (LLM) which was introduced in 2018 by researchers at Google.
+At the time of it's release it was the best model for NLP related tasks, and even though the field of NLP saw a lot of progress since then, `BERT` is still sufficient for many NLP related tasks.

 I also used the dataset `AGNews` for comparison.
 It wasn't a smart and well-thought-out decision, it was just the first dataset on the performance comparison table.
 I could have chosen any other dataset.

 I finetuned `BERT` on the dataset for 1 epoch with a batch size of 128 and learning rate of `2e-5`.